|Buffalo Intake Crib, NY|

 Description: Buffalo already possessed a working and satisfactory lighthouse when Horseshoe Reef Lighthouse was being contemplated, but expansive growth in industries such as lumber and grain milling necessitated that the treacherous entrance to the Niagara River be marked with its own light.
 The river led to docks and industrial centers in the nearby neighborhood of Black Rock, but navigating to them proved troublesome as the waterway was littered with shoals and reefs.

-The story of this lighthouse begins in 1849, when Congress allocated either $10,000 for a lightship or $20,000 for a lighthouse, if it were decided that a permanent structure was the superior choice for the location.
+The story of Horseshoe Reef Lighthouse begins in 1849, when Congress allocated either $10,000 for a lightship or $20,000 for a lighthouse, if it were decided that a permanent structure was the superior choice for the location.
 U.S. Navy Commander Abraham Bigelow visited the site, recommended a lighthouse be used, and estimated that $45,000 would be needed to build a sturdy offshore structure.
 Of particular concern at the exposed location were ice floes and the current that quickens as the Niagara River approaches the narrows, now spanned by the Peace Bridge.

 At the time, there was certainly no guarantee that the British would welcome or permit an American lighthouse on their land.
 Twenty years earlier, the British had rejected a similar request for a beacon in the Bahamas, but Pleasonton decided to ask for permission anyway.
 To his surprise, the English were far more receptive this time around.
 Swiftly blossoming commerce transcended nationalistic concerns, and the British realized that they could derive benefit from a Niagara lighthouse while allowing the Americans to incur the expense of building it.
 Still, there was a long chain of diplomatic contacts to work through to make the project a reality.
 In London, the U.S. Minister contacted the British Foreign Secretary Viscount Palmerston with the idea.
 Palmerston communicated with the Colonial Secretary Earl Grey, who in turn contacted Governor General Lord Elgin, requesting that the provincial government in Ontario consider the matter.

 On March 3, 1851, Congress appropriated $45,000 to build Horseshoe Reef Lighthouse.
-Shortly thereafter, the Lighthouse Board assumed control of U.S. beacons from the Treasury Department and appointed a committee to review a proposal by Mr. Isaac Smith for construction of the lighthouse.
-Against the committee's advice, the Board selected the proposal that called for a six-foot diameter foundation hole to be excavated twelve feet into the reef, which itself was six feet below the surface of the lake.
+Shortly thereafter, the Lighthouse Board assumed control of U.S. beacons from the Treasury Department and appointed a committee to review a proposal by Isaac Smith for construction of the lighthouse.
+Against the committee’s advice, the Board selected the proposal that called for a six-foot diameter foundation hole to be excavated twelve feet into the reef, which itself was six feet below the surface of the lake.
 A hollow, iron cylinder, forty-seven feet in length, would then be set in the hole and filled with melted zinc.
 A cast-iron hub, with six radiating spokes, would then be fitted atop the cylinder to serve as the frame for the lighthouse.

 The station was regarded as a particularly unpleasant assignment among lighthouse keepers.
 Two keepers alternated duty at Horseshoe Reef, living on the mainland and commuting to work via rowboat, except when bad weather and rough seas compelled them to make do in the spartan quarters on site.
 A turn of the century keeper received $560 a year in pay and his assistant $490, which wasn’t much considering no dwelling was provided for them onshore and that the Lighthouse Board admitted that Horseshoe Reef was “one of the most comfortless and unattractive stations in the district.”
 To improve matters, the Lighthouse Board recommended in 1902 that a double dwelling should be built near Buffalo Main Lighthouse for the keepers of Horseshoe Reef.
 This recommendation was repeated for four years until $6,200 was appropriated in 1906.
 The dwelling was completed in 1907.

 The keeper with the most years of service at Horseshoe Reef Lighthouse was Joseph Thomas, who arrived as assistant keeper in the spring of 1902 and was promoted to head keeper the following year when Frederick Lawson was transferred to the Niagara River Range Lights.
-Keeper Thomas served at Horseshoe Reef for eighteen years, leaving when the light was discontinued.
+Keeper Thomas served at Horseshoe Reef for twelve years, leaving when the light was automated.
 Edward Herman served as assistant to Joseph Thomas from 1907 to 1913, when he was transferred to Marblehead Lighthouse in Ohio.
 Rebecca Lawrence-Weden, the grandniece of Edward Herman, has done extensive research on Keeper Herman and created a website, Lighthouse Discovery, which chronicles his life.
 The historic images on this page are courtesy Rebecca Lawrence-Weden.

 The water intake’s primary purpose is to provide clean water to the city of Buffalo from a spot where Lake Erie flows into the Niagara River.
 Water is brought in through grates and collected in a central pool.
 From there, gravity takes it down a twelve-foot diameter tunnel that extends for 6,600 feet beneath the bottom of the lake to the Colonel Ward Pumping Station, located on Porter Avenue in Buffalo, where it is purified and distributed.
 The intake gathers up to 125 million gallons of water every day.

-Buffalo's intake crib or 'roundhouse' is a much larger structure than the Horseshoe Reef Light it replaced, so it was a simple matter to affix an automatic beacon atop its tiled roof.
+Buffalo’s intake crib or “roundhouse” is a much larger structure than the Horseshoe Reef Light it replaced, so it was a simple matter to affix an automatic beacon atop its tiled roof.
 The light has a characteristic of two white flashes at five-second intervals.

-While the intake crib is a healthy and active structure, the Horseshoe Reef Lighthouse is a mere skeleton.
+While the intake crib is a healthy and active structure, Horseshoe Reef Lighthouse is a mere skeleton.
 The wooden superstructure has long since rotted away, and only the stone foundation, iron framework, and lantern room remain.
 The lighthouse has received a spot on a national watch list for threatened lighthouses, earning the lowest possible score of a 'y' for its current dilapidated condition.
 A 'y' score essentially means that a structure is in ruins, and that any future improvement would require reconstruction.

 The structure has not gone entirely to waste, as a colony of cormorants have taken up residence on the stark beams.
-Previously endangered, they have returned to the Great Lakes area and have graced the Horseshoe Reef ruins for the last fifteen years.
+Previously endangered, the cormorants have returned to the Great Lakes area and have graced the Horseshoe Reef ruins for the last fifteen years.
 Cormorants need three things in a locale to declare it their home, and the Middle Reef structure qualifies on all counts.
 It is devoid of people, in proximity to shallow water that contains schools of small fish, and provides plenty of roosting space.
 Not everyone is thrilled about the presence of the birds.
 Sports fishermen are irked that each of the hundreds of cormorants daily consume up to a pound of small fish, depleting the feed for larger fish.

 Located just offshore from Buffalo at the eastern end of Lake Erie.
 The crib is owned by the City of Buffalo.
 Tower closed.